briesbutler/briesbutler.github.io/README.md

 ## Installation

-No need to install any software, just open up index.html
+No need to install any software, just open up index.html.

 ## How to use?

-use this template to build your own portolio
+Use this template to build your own portolio.